sheepforce/Exckel/README.md

       specified.

     Common flags:
          --nocalccubes               Do not calculate cubes for orbitals and CDDs.
          --norenderimages            Do not render images from cubes.
       -o --outdir=DIR                Destination for all output files and existing cubes.
          --vmd=FILE                  VMD executable.
 Default is first vmd executable found on system.
          --vmdstate=FILE             VMD visualisation state file.
 Used to determine perspective.
          --vmdstartup=FILE           VMD script to set up general look.
 If none is specified, it will default to your vmdrc.
          --vmdtemplate=FILE          VMD template script for plotting.
       -m --multiwfn=FILE             Multiwfn executable.
 Default is first Multiwfn executable found on system
       -t --tachyon=FILE              Tachyon executable.
 Default is first tachyon executable found on system
          --pdformat=STRING           Format of the summary to write with Pandoc.
                                      Any of [docx, odt, latex]
          --panref=FILE               Reference docx with formatting hints.
          --wf=FILE                   Wavefunction file (molden or fchk).
-      -e --exc=FILE            Quantum chemistry software output file with excited state informations.
+         --exc=FILE                  Quantum chemistry software output file with excited state informations.
       -i --imgres=INT,INT            Image width x heigth for plotting of cubes.
       -s --s2filter=FLOAT            Filter excited states by contributions of next higher spin state (applies to plotting and summary).
          --foscfilter=FLOAT          Filter excited states by minimum oscillator strength (applies only to summary document).
          --fwhm=FLOAT                Full width at half maximum of the gaussian function used to convolute the stick spectrum.
          --weightfilter=FLOAT        Minimum weight of an excitation to write to the summary. (default 0.01)
+         --energyfilter=FLOAT,FLOAT  Energy range (eV) of the excited states of interest and plot range for spectrum.
       -? --help                      Display help message
       -V --version                   Print version information

 At least `--wf` and `--exc` must be set and point to your wavefunction file respective your quantum chemistry output file (with excited state information).